 According to Forbes, business is the most popular college major, and therefore, the most common college degree.
 It’s estimated that nearly 1 in 5 degrees obtained are business-related.
-Because it is such a common field, getting a business degree qualifies you for a variety of different career opportunities.

 What do business students study?